What is Dearness Allowance?

 1. Industrial Dearness Allowance (IDA):

-This type of allowance is extended to public sector employees.
+Industrial Dearness Allowance is a type of allowance that is extended to public sector employees.
 The IDA is revised every quarter of the financial year depending on the CPI (Consumer Price Index) to hedge the inflation cost.

 2. Variable Dearness Allowance (VDA):

-This type of allowance is extended to central government employees.
-The VDA is revised twice a year, i.e., every six months considering the increase/ decrease in the CPI (Consumer Price Index).
+Variable Dearness Allowance is extended to central government employees.
+The VDA is revised twice a year, i.e., every six months, depending on the increase/ decrease in the CPI (Consumer Price Index).

 The VDA depends on three constituents: